tohmais/dotfiles/README.md

 * collecting and listing every dependency in the config
 * improving zsh config to make it faster (<16ms)
 * refactoring all eww code (i'll readd it once that's done)

+## NOTES:

+* read the note in the waybar config file if you're using river.
+* remember to compile waybar with the `experimental` flag for `hyprland` support.

 ## credits